krokyk/jwt-nodejs-express-tutorial/README.md

 >2.
 Delete the stored token from client side upon log out
 >3.
 Have DB of no longer active tokens that still have some time to live
 >4.
 Query provided token against The Blacklist on every authorized request

+# Summary

+That's it!
+Now you should have a fully functional code that consists of two servers.
+You should be able to login, display posts with the issued access token, refresh that token when it expires and invalidate the refresh token when you logout.